Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Introduction: A bound state in the continuum as a resource for a solitary high-Q resonance

 Another reason is that the BIC-formation mechanism in such a simple, basic photonic structure as the planar lamellar-grating waveguide turns out to be so special that it simultaneously merges almost all other known mechanisms leading to the BIC formation (see reviews \cite{Hsu-Nature2016,Koshelev2020,Sadreev2020,Peng2020,Kildishev2021}), including mechanisms of the symmetry-protected BIC, accidental BIC, single-resonance parametric BIC, coupled multiple resonances (Friedrich–Wintgen, but not Fabry–Pérot) BIC, interference-based BIC through parameter tuning, and topologically-protected BIC.
-A more detailed discussion of this fact requires results presented in sections II--V and is postponed to sect.
-VI.
-It is remarkable how merely splitting the central dielectric layer of the planar waveguide into two alternating sections of lengths $d_1, d_2$ (with fill factor $\rho = d_1/(d_1+d_2)$) and different permittivities $\varepsilon_1, \varepsilon_2$ converts an elementary, trivially soluble problem of the planar dielectric waveguide \cite{Kogelnik1975,Marcuse1991,Young2021} into a rich, complex problem demonstrating many generic features of optical crystals.
+A more detailed discussion of this fact requires results presented in sections II--VI and is postponed to sect.
+VII.

+The present paper is devoted to introducing such an analytical eigenmode approach per se, not to its thorough application for classification of all possible BICs or discovery of new BICs.
+We give a new interpretation of the known symmetry-protected BIC, in particular, degenerate BICs, but do not attempt, within the scope of the present paper, to design a BIC of a new type.
+It is remarkable how merely splitting the central dielectric layer of the planar waveguide into two alternating sections of lengths $d_1, d_2$ (with a fill factor $\rho = d_1/(d_1+d_2)$) and different permittivities $\varepsilon_1, \varepsilon_2$ converts an elementary, trivially soluble problem of the planar dielectric waveguide \cite{Kogelnik1975,Marcuse1991,Young2021} into a rich, complex problem demonstrating many generic features of optical crystals.

 Optical gratings and related waveguides are also interesting by themselves, irrespective to BICs, since they have found numerous applications and been studied for decades (see, for instance, \cite{Kogelnik1975,Marcuse1991,Popov-Gratings2012,Sirenko2010,Hussein2009,Novotny2012,Buscha2007,Sakoda2005,Whittaker1999,Tikhodeev2002,Hadij2021} and references therein).
 One of the most elegant methods of their studies is based on the analysis of eigenmodes that is very fruitful both for the analytical theory and numerical simulations (see \cite{PRA2019,Young2021,Popov-Gratings2012,Sirenko2010,Hussein2009} and references therein).
 Another, more straightforward method is the Fourier modal method which prevails in the literature and is known as the rigorous coupled wave theory in the diffractive optics community \cite{Popov-Gratings2012,Sirenko2010,Yang2014} or the scattering-matrix approach in the photonic-crystal community \cite{Novotny2012,Buscha2007,Sakoda2005,Whittaker1999,Tikhodeev2002,Hadij2021}.